AarjanAdhikari/personal-website/README.md

 ## License

-Specify the license for the repository here.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 If no license has been chosen yet, keep the repository private or add a license file before publishing.